-Johnson, Vermont, is home to Johnson State College, the Vermont Studio Center, and the beautiful event and wedding location, Dreaming Mountain.
+Johnson, Vermont is home to the Vermont Studio Center and Northern Vermont University.
 It lies along one of the most scenic fall foliage drives in New England and there is access to the Long Trail and the Lamoille Valley Rail Trail.
 The Governor’s House in Hyde Park is about four miles away, the closest lodging to Johnson, Vermont.

 Johnson State College began as Johnson Academy, a grammar school teaching Greek, Latin, algebra, and geometry.
 In 1867 it became a Vermont state normal school to train teachers.
-Now, as Johnson State College it emphasizes the self-development of undergraduate students with what it terms “education by engagement.”
+As Johnson State College, and now as Northern Vermont University since 2020, it emphasizes the self-development of undergraduate students with what it terms “education by engagement.”
 The students are engaged not solely in their degree programs but as adult citizens with emphasis on their place in, and contribution to, their society, nation, and world.
 The Governor’s House in Hyde Park offers a discount to Johnson State parents and visitors with stays of at least two nights.

 Dibden Center for the Arts